mudita/MuditaOS/test/README.md

 * Fata is per enum
 * All data between `<STX>` abd `<ETX>` is Json
 * Binary data should be encoded (base64)
-* Partial frames can be added easilly
+* Partial frames can be added easily

 I considered protobuf, tlv and msgpack, protobuf ain't very easy when you want to have Any types inside, msgpack don't have schema.
 Json is super easy - json it is